Cyb3r-Assassin/n4p/README.md

 ##N4P for Pentoo and Gentoo Linux.
 ####Offensive network security framework

-####This git stream is considered a live and unstable form.
+####This git stream is considered a live and unstable build.
 All stable entries are committed into a release package.

 * Fully manages system states automatically for Airbase-ng with bridging and ipv4_forwarding ability.
 * Configures all necessary elements and performs MITM, ARP, WPA Cracking, Sniffing and SSLstrip attacks.